 Step 4.
 Assessing Netbeans IDE.

-Once all done, go to Application > Programming and click on the Netbeans icon to open the IDE.
+Once all is done, go to Application > Programming and click on the Netbeans icon to open the IDE.

 Congratulations!
 You have successfully installed NetBeans.
 Thanks for using this tutorial for installing NetBeans on your CentOS 8 system.
 For additional help or useful information, we recommend you check the official NetBeans website.